 On the subject of competition and personal agency, Bergman’s film also has choice words for the “agency narrative” so prevalent in cinema.
-With Death clad in all-black grab abstracting him of humanoid features and recasting him as a black knight himself (and Block extremely pasty himself), Bergman slyly compounds player and pawn and suggests that Death and Block are not the limits of the world here, that agency is not only theirs and that they too many be pieces in an unthinking world.
-At one point, the white knight kneels before the board, positioning himself at the level of the pieces to suggest a kind of divine force (be it God, nature, cosmic impulses) at play beyond either of them.
+With Death clad in all-black garb abstracting him of humanoid features and recasting him as a black knight himself (and Block extremely pasty himself), Bergman slyly compounds player and pawn and suggests that Death and Block are not the limits of the world here, that agency is not only theirs and that they too may be pieces in an unthinking world.
+At one point, the white knight kneels before the board, positioning himself at the level of the pieces to suggest a kind of divine force (be it God, nature, cosmic impulses) at play beyond either of them, as though he is piece rather than player.
 With its ambivalent and often intangible interplay of divinity and moral choice, Bergman’s film stands in stark refutation to either the divine predestination of many mythopoetic narratives of ancient lore or the gung-ho personal self-definition and individual free-will agency of modern rationalism.
-(Or the paradoxical return to a lack of individuality evidenced in certain strains of modernism).
+(Or the antithetical return to a lack of individuality evidenced in certain strains of modernism).
 The polarities of white and black, life and death, good and evil, are superseded by the knottier and more rewarding tensions, for instance between the depths of annihilation and flickers of transcendence.